 What Causes Calcium Oxalate Stones in Dogs

 Bladder stones, also known as uroliths, are common in both humans and pets.
 These stones are rock-like structures that are composed of minerals in urine.
-One common type of bladder stone in dogs is known as calcium oxalate--making up about 43% of upper urinary tract stones in dogs.
+One common type of bladder or kidney stone in dogs is known as calcium oxalate--making up about 43% of upper urinary tract stones in dogs.

 Calcium oxalate stones are made up of calcium oxalate crystals.
 When there is too much waste and not enough liquid in urine, crystals can begin to form.
 When these crystals aren't able to pass out through the urine, they can come together and form stones.
 Stones can rub against the bladder wall, irritating and damaging the surrounding tissues.
 This often leads to discomfort and the presence of blood in the urine, which are common symptoms of bladder stones in dogs.